-You may increase your company's share capital by alloting shares.
-The UK company law requires company director to deliver a return of allotment which is the form SH01 to Companies House within one month of the shares allotment.
-The statement of capital must be completed as part of this form.
+You may increase your company’s share capital by allotting shares.
+The UK company law requires your company director to deliver the form SH01 to Companies House within one month of your shares allotment event took place.
+You must include your statement of capital with your SH01 form.

 Paid and Unpaid shares

-You must specify the amount of shares paid in cash and unpaid in the return of allotment of shares form.
+You must specify the amount of shares paid in cash and unpaid in your shares allotment form.

 Non cash consideration for the shares allotted

-If the shares allotted fully or partly for non-cash consideration, you must show the extent to which your company have treated the shares as paid up on the form SH01 and you must also include a brief description of the non-cash payment for the shares.
+If your shares allotted fully or partly for non-cash consideration, you must show the extent to which your company have treated the shares as paid up on your form SH01 and you must also include a brief description of the non-cash payment for the shares.

 Series of allotment

-Your company must notify the allotment of bonus shares to Companies House on form SH01.
+Your company must notify the allotment of your bonus shares to Companies House by delivering the form SH01.
 It should show the amount paid on each share as nil or zero and the shares as paid up otherwise than in cash.